-Venus only has one greatest elongation in 2021, on October 29th, which is best viewed after sunset
+Venus only has one greatest elongation in 2022, on April 20th, which is best viewed before sunrise.

 If you’re looking for more detail than this, take a look at the Virtual Astronomy Club.
 Each month we issue detailed guides for observing Venus, including exactly where to look each day.